braincee/JavaScript-Group-Capstone/README.md

 > This educational project is to build our own web application based on an external API.
 We selected an API that provides data about a topic that we like and built the web app around it.
 The web app will have 2 user interfaces.

-## Built With
+## Built With 🛠️

-- HTML
-- CSS
-- Javascript
-- Webpack
+ Languages: HTML, Sass and JavaScript
+ Linters: Lighthouse, Webhint, Stylelint and ESLint Module Bundler: Webpack
+ Module Bundler Loaders: Style, CSS
+ APIs: TVmaze API and Involvement API
+ Code Editor: VS Code

-## WEBSITE MOCKUP
+## WEBSITE MOCKUP 💻

 ![](./laptop%20(2).png)